chengr4/all-about-Rust/memory-and-ownership/README.md

 ### References

+- The purpose of a reference is to use a value without transferring ownership.

 Rule of References:

 - At any given time, you can have either one mutable reference or any number of immutable references.